musselwhizzle/Focus-Points/README.md

 2. Extract the zip and (optionally) rename the folder from "focuspoints.lrdevplugin" to "focuspoints.lrplugin"
 3. Move this folder to where you'd normally kept your Lightroom plugins.
 4. Open Lightroom and go to File -> Plug-in Manager.
 Then click the "Add" button and select the folder
+5. Windows only: Select the display scaling factor.
+Use the same or similar to the Windows configuration (Settings -> Display -> Scale).
+The default is 100%.
-5. Once installed, in Library mode with a photo selected go to "Library -> Plug-in Extras -> Focus Point"
+6. Once installed, in Library mode with a photo selected go to "Library -> Plug-in Extras -> Focus Point"

 <img src="screens/plugin_extra.png" alt="Screenshot" style="width: 200px;"/>